Frequently Asked Questions About 529 Plans

 States currently offer both of these types of plans.
-In addition, a group of over 270 private U.S. colleges and universities offers a prepaid tuition program called the Private College 529 Plan, which allows investors to purchase discounted tuition at any of the colleges and universities that participate in the program.
+In addition, a group of nearly 300 private US colleges and universities offers a prepaid tuition program called the Private College 529 Plan, which allows investors to purchase discounted tuition at any of the colleges and universities that participate in the program.

 What expenses are covered by 529 plan withdrawals?

 To avoid adverse tax consequences, withdrawals from 529 plans can only be used to pay for qualified higher education expenses.
 For the savings plans, qualified expenses include tuition and fees, the cost of books, supplies, and other equipment, and the cost of room and board if the designated beneficiary is at least a half-time student at an eligible educational institution.
 The prepaid programs typically cover tuition and room and board.